 R: What are you currently working on that we can look forward to?

 SAT: My next novel – Take Me Tomorrow – is expected to release July 17, 2014.
 It’s a YA, dystopian novel about a clairvoyant drug.
 It’s on Goodreads, so be sure to check it out here.

-Links for readers to find out more about Shannon A Thompson and her work:
+Links for readers to find out more about the author: